mobileka/glean/README.md

 ```

 `ref_dir` - where are your reference files located
-`ref_ext` - a case-sensitive list of "reference" file extensions
+`ref_ext` - a list of "reference" file extensions

 `target_dir` - where to look for corresponding files to be removed
-`target_ext` - a case-sensitive list of extensions of the corresponding files
+`target_ext` - a list of extensions of the corresponding files

 # WARNING